-- 7.7.2.1 If not addressed in the approved FMP and SHS strategies, a CA must be completed that addresses the following issues: - a) provide an agreed upon habitat supply forecast including the amount, type, and spatial arrangement of caribou habitat;

-- b) the location of all proposed harvest areas; - c) options for partial harvest systems; - d) the amount, alignment, standard (road type) and longevity (tenure) of all access roads; - e) use of, and improvements to existing access roads; - f) access road reclamation plan and schedule, which shall also consider options for reforestation of roads.
+- 7.7.2.1 If not addressed in the approved FMP and SHS strategies, a CA must be completed that addresses the following issues (if applicable): - a) provide an agreed upon habitat supply forecast including the amount, type, and spatial arrangement of caribou habitat; - b) the location of all proposed harvest areas; - c) options for partial harvest systems; - d) the amount, alignment, standard (road type) and longevity (tenure) of all access roads: - e) use of, and improvements to existing access roads; - f) access road reclamation plan and schedule, which shall also consider options for reforestation of roads.
 This shall take into account reclamation options for existing "traditional" access routes; - g) measures to achieve public and industrial access management; - h) operating schedule (road construction, harvesting, silviculture); - i) protection of key caribou habitat features (as identified by Alberta and company); - j) terrestrial lichen management strategies (in relation to both harvesting system and silviculture prescription); - k) proposed summer operations. - 7.7.2.2 Silviculture prescriptions shall strive to limit non-coniferous shrub and tree regeneration in habitats dominated by coniferous species prior to harvest, and where regeneration to coniferous-dominant stands is planned.
-Silviculture prescriptions shall strive to protect existing terrestrial lichens, and facilitate terrestrial lichen regeneration. (see section 8.0 for silviculture prescription requirements) - 7.7.2.3 A sufficient amount of habitat (considering both habitat quality and effectiveness) must be maintained at all times within the caribou ranges.
-The FMP shall provide direction of the amount, configuration and location/adjacency of harvest areas and older seral stage retention areas, and on rate of harvest. - 7.7.2.4 Retention patches shall be used in large harvest areas to protect areas of concentrated terrestrial lichen growth, and reduce, watershed, aesthetic, and wildlife related concerns. - 7.7.2.5 Areas of concentrated terrestrial lichen growth (where terrestrial lichens are the predominant ground cover) within proposed harvest areas must be delineated in the FHP.
+Silviculture prescriptions shall strive to protect existing terrestrial lichens, and facilitate terrestrial lichen regeneration. - 7.7.2.3 Retention patches shall be used in large harvest areas to protect areas of concentrated terrestrial lichen growth, and reduce, watershed, aesthetic, and wildlife related concerns. - 7.7.2.4 Areas of concentrated terrestrial lichen growth (where terrestrial lichens are the predominant ground cover) within proposed harvest areas must be delineated in the FHP.
 DHAPs which identify protection measures must be provided to the operator for these areas.
 Structure retention in harvest areas within the Caribou range should focus on these lichen areas.

-Alberta may request a review of these plans at any time. - 7.7.2.6 Winter operations are preferred to protect existing terrestrial lichen growth within harvest areas, and to retain lichen propagules. - 7.7.2.7 Harvest area boundaries shall be based upon natural stand edges, breaks in topography, and other natural features. - 7.7.2.8 While maintaining safety, class roads within caribou zones shall have narrower and more temporary road surfaces than those built to road standards outlined in Table 4.
-Table 4A provides guidance towards achieving these objectives.
-The goal is for development frozen ground access to minimize grade development. - 7.7.2.9 Summer harvesting areas shall preferentially be located outside of caribou range or if within caribou range, be located in proximity to previously existing all-weather access roads to assist in reducing the need for new summer access routes.
+- 7.7.2.5 Winter operations are preferred to protect existing terrestrial lichen growth within harvest areas, and to retain lichen propagules. - 7.7.2.6 Harvest area boundaries shall be based upon natural stand edges, breaks in topography, and other natural features. - 7.7.2.7 Summer harvesting areas shall preferentially be located outside of caribou range or if within caribou range, be located in proximity to previously existing all-weather access roads to assist in reducing the need for new summer access routes.
 As an alternative, summer harvesting in more remote areas shall have hauling deferred to take advantage of frozen ground conditions.